yousry943/empty-admin/README.md

 After creating all the permissions now you can assign those permissions under a specific Role.
 Just go to Admin panel and go to `Access Control` then `Roles` you will find a `+Add Role` Button one at the top.
 Click there to define a Role name and click one the permissions you like to assign for this particular role that's all.

-> By default lara starter comes with an inbuild Super Admin Role.
+> By default  comes with an inbuild Super Admin Role.
 All kinds of permissions will automatically be assigned to the Super Admin.

 ## Use Role or Permission on Middleware:

-The first thing that you have to know that Lara Starter Authentication by default uses a `admin guard`. so be careful when you are defining Middleware you have to remember that you have to pass `guard` name with it or Middleware won't work.
+The first thing that you have to know that  Authentication by default uses a `admin guard`. so be careful when you are defining Middleware you have to remember that you have to pass `guard` name with it or Middleware won't work.